Legendrian knots and constructible sheaves: Introduction

 This term of the HOMFLY polynomial has appeared in recent work in the algebraic geometry of singular plane curves.
 Specifically, the Poincar\'e polynomial of the perverse Leray filtration on the cohomology of the compactified Jacobian of a singular plane curve is equal to this term in the HOMFLY polynomial of its link \cite{M, MY, MiSh}.
 These links are all closures of positive braids, so fit into our present story, and the result on the number of points on our moduli spaces in this case can be restated as asserting that the Poincar\'e polynomial of the weight filtration on their cohomology is equal to this term of the HOMFLY polynomial.
 This identification between the perverse filtration on the cohomology of one space and the weight filtration on the cohomology of another has appeared before: precisely the same relation is conjectured to exist between the Hitchin system and character variety of a smooth curve \cite{dCHM}.
-We believe this to be no accident: the compactified Jacobian of a singular plane curve should be the central fibre of a wild Hitchin system.
-We conjecture that the corresponding \cite{BiBo, W} wild character variety is essentially our moduli space of constructible sheaves with singular support in the natural Legendrian presentation of its link.

-We make some remarks on avenues of exploration implicit in this conjecture.
-It suggests a new perspective on the wild character varieties, and conversely that the intriguing structures of \cite{GMN} may be found in our moduli spaces as well.
-It also suggests that the constructions of \cite{OY} may have counterparts on our side: we may be able to produce the action of the spherical rational Cherednik algebra of type-A on the cohomology of the moduli space of Legendrian branes ending on a torus knot, and perhaps in the present context, the operators will arise from the geometry of Legendrian knots.
-Finally, in the context of the conjectures of \cite{ORS}, it suggests that for braid closures which give the links of plane curve singularities, the cohomology of our moduli space is a certain piece of the Khovanov-Rozansky \cite{Kh,KhR} triply-graded knot homology.